-The CCPA focuses exclusively on data collection and privacy and is roughly in line with the provisions of GDPR.
-The law explicitly mentions that it’s in response to the misappropriation of Facebook data of at least 87 million people by Cambridge Analytica.
+The CCPA focuses, exclusively, on data collection and privacy and it roughly aligns with the guidelines of the GDPR.
+This law explicitly mentions that it’s in response to the misappropriation of Facebook data of at least 87 million people by Cambridge Analytica.

 KEY COMPONENTS OF CCPA

-According to the text of the consumer privacy act, which is also known as AB-375, the law gives Californians the right to:
+According to the consumer privacy act, also known as AB-375, the law gives Californians the right to:

-- Know what personal information is being collected about them;
+- Know the personal information collected about them;

 - Know whether their personal information is sold or disclosed and to whom;